BitmasterXor/Delphi_Console_Webcam_Capture/README.md

 ---
 **Note**: This project is intended as an educational example of using DirectShow in Delphi.
 For production use, consider adding error handling and configuration options.

+Developed with ❤️ By: BitmasterXor using Delphi RAD Studio